Please ensure Javascript is enabled for purposes of website accessibility Skip to main content

 Our leaders have decades of experience and a collective goal of helping members get the best quality health care possible.

-Dr. William Wright, Chief Medical Officer
+William Wright, MD, Chief Medical Officer

-Dr. William Wright currently serves as the program medical director for Colorado Access.
-Before joining Colorado Access, Dr. Wright served as executive medical director of the Colorado Permanente Medical Group.
-Dr. Wright currently serves on the board of CIVHC, the Colorado Physician Health Program, the Colorado Institute of Family Medicine and the PAC for the Colorado Medical Society.
-He was a trustee for the Colorado Trust.
-Current memberships include the American Academy of Family Practice, the Colorado Academy of Family Practice and the Colorado Medical Society.
+Dr. Wright currently serves on the board of Center for Improving Value in Health Care (CIVHC), the Colorado Physician Health Program, the Colorado Institute of Family Medicine, and the Political Action Committee for the Colorado Medical Society.
+He is current a member of the American Academy of Family Practice, the Colorado Academy of Family Practice, and the Colorado Medical Society.
+He was formerly a trustee for the Colorado Trust.

 Scott Humphreys, MD, Senior Medical Director